1984 Indianapolis 500: Finish

 With several contenders dropping out in quick succession, the race came down to two drivers in the final 100 miles: Rick Mears and Tom Sneva.
-Scott Brayton stalled on the track on the leader's lap 163, bringing out the caution.
+Scott Brayton stalled on the track on the leader's lap 163, bringing out the final caution of the race.
 With 33 laps to go, Sneva's crew debated pitting, hoping to make it to the finish on one more stop.
 They planned on pitting with 30 laps to go.
 On lap 168, however, sparks came from the back of Sneva's car in turn 3 as the field was preparing to go back to green.
 Sneva immediately ducked into the pits with a broken CV joint, and he climbed from the car.
 Mears, post-race, would remark, "I feel bad for him, but it's a relief for me...he was my toughest competitor."

 With Sneva out of the race, Rick Mears now held a commanding lead.
 No other cars were in contention, with Mears now two laps ahead of the entire field.
 Mears cruised to the finish, and was not challenged the rest of the way.
 The only battle remained for second place, between Roberto Guerrero and Al Unser Sr.

 A light drizzle started entering the area in the final 30 laps or so, threatening to end the race early.
 The heavy rain did not come, and Mears completed the 200 laps at a race record 163.612 mph.
 Mears won his second Indy 500, with a margin of victory of over two laps.
 Due to the ongoing scoring issues from the DataSpeed timing and scoring system, Al Unser Sr. was tentatively hand scored in second, with Roberto Guerrero unofficially third.
 For a brief period, it was Penske Racing's first 1-2 finish in the Indy 500.
 However, when scoring was ultimately resolved, Guerrero was rightfully elevated to second, with Unser dropping to third.
-After an eventful day - nearly being caught up in the Bedard crash, being hit by Sullivan during the ensuring yellow flag, overshooting his pit stall during one of his stops, and spinning in turn two - Guerrero was surprised to find out he finished second, and was voted co-Rookie of the Year.
+After an eventful day - nearly being caught up in the Bedard crash, being hit by Sullivan during the ensuring yellow flag, overshooting his pit stall during one of his stops, and spinning in turn two - Guerrero was surprised to find out he finished second, and was voted co-Rookie of the Year with Michael Andretti.